Heart

 That fish gets the Queen's approval!!

-PRIVATE CHARTERS: We are proud that we have built a very strong private charter business for the Queen of Hearts since we started over 18 years ago.
+PRIVATE CHARTERS: We are proud that we have built a very strong private charter business for the Queen of Hearts since we started over 30 years ago.
 We have a top-notch boat and crew, we run a clean ship in more ways than one and take care of our customers, and it shows with the repeat business we are very grateful to have.
 Most groups now know that they have to call early in the year for the best dates, several months in advance.
 Saturdays book very fast.
 So, if you have a group thinking about a charter on the Queen of Hearts, don't wait to long to reserve a date!
-Not too early to start thinking about grabbing a date for 2009, especially Saturdays!

 Alan Yeo displaying his 22 pound jackpot winner on May 1, 2004